Nicolas Kent

 Television

-JUSTIFYING WAR: SCENES FROM THE HUTTON ENQUIRY
+JUSTIFYING WAR: SCENES FROM THE HUTTON INQUIRY

 THE COLOUR OF JUSTICE - THE STEPHEN LAWRENCE INQUIRY